balajiki1/balajiki1/README.md

 🌍 Featured Projects

--Erecruiter Platform: A recruitment management system with OTP authentication and email notifications using React and Node.js.
+-Erecruiter Platform: A recruitment management system with OTP authentication and email notifications using React and Node.js - Website Link(https://erecruiter.netlify.app).

 -HRMS Module: Full-cycle development of an HRMS and time management system using Angular and PostgreSQL.